entando/entando-docs/vuepress/docs/next/tutorials/cms/contents-tutorial.md

 To manage Contents through the Web CMS

--   Select the CMS section and click on the Content subsection; all contents already existing are displayed in a table list.
+-   Select Contents -> Management.
+All existing content is displayed in a table list.

 ![image](./extracted-media/media/Content1.png)